 3.2 Environmental exposure prediction Exposure assessment (method/calculation model) The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.
 Gasoline is a hydrocarbon UVCB.
-The hydrocarbon block method is used in PETRORISK to calculate the PEC of each group of components in the and stands.
-The second second to be the stands the second second state for the and a standard of the second and the standard for all and the back and the fame is a standard standard standard substance.
+The hydrocarbon block method is used in P ETRORISK to calculate the PEC of each group of components in the substance.
+These are used to estimate the environmental risk for the su ubstance As the model assumes fractionation before entering the substance.
 These are used to estimate the environmental risk for the substance As the model assumes fractionation before entering the environment, the PEC is not of the substance as manufactured but is a some of the constituents expected to be present in the environmental compartment.